fmalina/revisions-blocl/activism/dismembered.md

 destruction, ideologically anti-green.

-The government allocated some £530m to rural broadband, in what became a vast welfare programme for BT, which took the money but hasn’t yet supplied the goods.
+The government allocated some £530m to rural broadband, in what became a vast welfare programme for BT, which took the money but hasn't yet supplied the goods.

 The Tory model has become one where the state does the digging and building, with the aim of privatising later, at a discount.

-It’s not that market capitalism doesn’t work, but it can’t be relied upon without supervision, planning and direct state involvement – above all in transport and energy.
+It’s not that market capitalism doesn't work, but it can't be relied upon without supervision, planning and direct state involvement – above all in transport and energy.

-Most ministers are inept managers and haven’t a clue what departments and arm’s-length bodies actually do.
+Most ministers are inept managers and haven't a clue what departments and arm’s-length bodies actually do.
 Yet we persist with the assumption that civil servants only ever act in the politicians’ names.